BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/Dear-ImGui.md

 # **Dear ImGui**

 This multi-part tutorial covers the integration of ImGui using ScriptExtender.
-- Part 1 covers: Setup, First Steps and general creation of ImGui components.
+- Part 1 covers: Setup, First Steps and general creation of ImGui objects.
 - Part 2 covers: Component logic
 - Part 3 covers: Events and how to use them
+- Part 4 covers: Styling of ImGui objects

 > Before going into the specifics, please note the following points:
 > - This tutorial assumes that you know how to install mods and how to create them.
 If you are new to this, please familiarize yourself with them through other relevant Wiki pages: